 With the ocean on one side and the Appalachian wilderness on the other, Maryland is a diverse state.
 Although it borders the high-risk driving city of Washington, D.C., Maryland is one of the safer states to drive in, but residents will need car insurance.
 Read on to find out what the state requires for car insurance and road safety.

 Maryland Vehicle Insurance Requirements

-Maryland takes safe driving seriously, and it has paid off.
-It is one of the 10 safest states to drive in, and fatality rates continue to drop.
+Maryland takes safe driving seriously, and it has paid off with consistently low fatality rates.
 It's also a state where the great majority of drivers have insurance, which is good news for everyone on wheels.

 Who Needs Vehicle Insurance in Maryland?

 All drivers in Maryland need insurance if they have a car.
 The state's Motor Vehicle Administration uses capitals letter for emphasis on its website: "All Maryland vehicles MUST be insured at ALL times by a vehicle company licensed in Maryland."
 In other words, you can't cancel insurance on a car just because you aren't driving it.